mcginleyireland/irishbaking.github.io/_posts/2020-11-14-traditional-irish-christmas-cake.md

     1. Bake for 180-240 mins at 150°C (300°F).
 (Mine was 180 minutes because it's not as big as a cake)
     2. When it's out of the oven, pour some more whiskey over it.
-    3. I let it cool in the tin over nigth, but you take it out of the tin and let it rest.
+    3. I let it cool in the tin over night, but you can take it out of the tin and let it rest.
     4. The next day wrap it up in parchment paper and tin foil.

     **Almond Paste**